goramartin/master-thesis/docs/text/table-of-contents.md

 - small intro
   - what we will be doing - as in bachelor thesis
 - related work
-  - how to combine it with the solutions? should it be kept in the end or write everything at once
-  - e.g how to combine it with retrieval intro
+  - my collection of papers
-- dataspecer
+- dataspecer intro
     - what is it
-    - datascruture modeling
+    - data stcruture modeling
+    - root selection phase
 - wikidata intro
-  - what is it
     - knowledge base
+    - what is inside
+      - entities, properties, lexemes...
     - community edditing
     - connection to wikipedia
+    - yago and other projects
-  - my research from research subject
+- Wikidata ontology - my research from ontology research project
-    - what is inside
-    - integration thoughts
-    - model
     - general research
-      - errors, property recommendations
-    - ontology
       - rules for classes
+      - errors
-      - properties and constraints
+      - properties on classes
-        - assignemnt
+        - usage vs constraints
-        - what and where
+      - recommendations and sorting
+    - general implementation
+      - integration thoughts
       - how to access it
         - dumps and apis
       - preprocessing
         - phases
       - backend node
-      - front end apis
+      - front end apis and dataspecer intergration
-- analysis
-  - some parts overflow to the intro - dont know how to combine it
-  - what is actually inside
-    - properties
-    - generally say things about the contents of ontology based on my summaries
-  - performance overview
-- retrieval
-  - information about retrieval
+- information retrieval intro (maybe use intro sequence from multimedia retrieval course)
-    - general tasks
+    - general tasks (most of them intersect)
-    - choose some of the papers had good intro
+      - similarity search
+      - multimedia retrieval - text
       - document retrieval
+        - matching query against free text
+      - entity retrieval
+      - full text search
+      - ad hoc retrieval, semantic search
+      - (choose some of the papers had good intro)
+    - models
+      - boolean model
+      - vector model (they say it is based on text)
+      - probabilistic models
+        - bm25 and gm25f
       - language models
+        - yet porbabilistic - ngrams, skipgram
+      - neural models
     - embeddings
       - dense
       - sparse
+      - algorithms of vector databases - hsnw
+      - exact match and approximation knn
+    - hybrid
+      - reciprocal rank fusion and others
     - reranking
-    - examples from different branches
+      - general
+      - why do we do it
+      - normalization,
+      - cross encoders...
+- analysis of wikidata ontology? or combaine with wikidata intro
+  - what is actually inside
+    - properties
+    - generally say things about the contents of ontology based on my summaries
+  - performance overview
 - solutions building
   - requirements
   - architecture